blatisgense/FullStack_Casino_app/README.md

                     <br> - Required Typescript
                     <br> - Built-in Express integration
                     <br> - Powerful CLI
-                    <br> - Created for both Monoliths and Microservices
+                    <br> - Can be used for both Monoliths and Microservices
                     <br> - well-organized structure (controllers, services, guards and repositories in specific locations and in a specific manner)
                     <br> - Syntax's 'sugar' like decorators
                     <br> - OpenSource